TileDB-Inc/example-cloud-udf-package/example-custom-udf-images/README.md

 ## Custom Images using Python 3.11

-We will provide an example of how to build a Dockerfile for Python 3.11 soon
+We will provide an example of how to build a Dockerfile for Python 3.11 soon.
+We do not currently provide Python 3.11 images, so we are finalizing an updated base image to start from.

 References
 1. [Custom User Defined Images](https://app.gitbook.com/o/-LnZGqrmM4XMrJx6aqI-/s/-MZPCnMe65GdoyPLaTdA/custom-user-defined-images)